-While significant trail developments and interconnections have been constructed in both the City and Alberni Clayoquot Regional District since 2007 a "Master plan" for trails has not yet been produced.
+Significant trail developments and interconnections have been constructed in both the City and Alberni Clayoquot Regional District since 2007.
 Both the City and Region have trail system mapping on their respective websites but they are not "connected".
 Information on more than 100 trails in the Alberni Valley has been compiled.
 Trail maintenance and liabilities are often cited as barriers to further development and use.

 Biking lanes and trails remain a significant opportunity to reduce car use.
 A1983 Bicycle Route proposal undertaken by our Parks and Recreation Department still has many valid conclusions and recommendations.
-In 2013 the City's Engineering Department undertook an "Active Transportation Plan" which evaluated opportunities to increase cycling compatibility on City Streets.
-This plan is attached as Appendix 14.
+In 2014 the City's Engineering Department completed undertook an "Active Transportation Plan" which evaluates opportunities to increase cycling compatibility on City Streets.
+This plan is attached as Appendix 15.